darklang/docs/.github/ISSUE_TEMPLATE/issue_template.md

 title: "Darklang Release X"
 ---

-- [ ] create and fill in a new set of release notes
+- [ ] create changelog entry/docs update
   - [ ] create a new `release-n.md` page in `docs/changelog`
   - [ ] use [the `dark-changelog` canvas](https://darklang.com/a/dark-changelog)
         to fill in a draft of the changelog this gather PRs merged throughout